 Genetic counselors help people answer questions about their genetics.
 They evaluate family history and medical records, order genetic tests, and evaluate the results.
 First, they learn the medical history of the patient by talking with them and reading medical records.
-These appointments typically include a medical geneticist and both work together to develop a diagnosis.
+These appointments typically include a medical geneticist, both work together to develop a diagnosis.
 Based on their findings, they decide if any genetic testing is necessary.
 If testing is required, the patient is referred to a doctor or laboratory for the actual tests.

-Once genetic counselors have the test results, they meet with patients and their family to discuss them.
+Once genetic counselors have the test results, they meet with patients and their families.
 It is important that counselors remain neutral when giving this information because it's their job to enable patients to make informed and independent decisions on their own.
 They talk about cases that were similar, explain possible outcome scenarios, and discuss which treatments are available.

-In their role as a counselor, they may address any emotional issues raised by the results of the genetic tests.
-They also refer patients and families to community or state services, such as support groups, medical specialists, or other counselors.
+In their role as a counselor, genetic counselors may address patients' emotional issues raised by the results of the genetic tests.
+They also refer patients and families to community or state support services such as support groups, medical specialists, or other counselors.
 In the past, genetic counselors worked mostly with people who wanted to have children or were already pregnant and suspected there might be genetic problems.
-With more genetic information now available, they work with a wide range of people.
-Some patients come with a specific genetic disorder, such as Huntington's disease, and need information about it or they have a family history of heart disease or cancer and want more information.
+With more genetic information now available, they work with all types of people.
+Many patients request information on specific genetic disorders (e.g., Huntington's disease) particularly, if they have a family history of heart disease or cancer.